ZONING BYLAW COMPREHENSIVE RE-WRITE PROJECT

 Hello; In the cd16 zone at 1240 powerhouse road you show c07 as the new zone.
 Do businesses already operating become grandfathered in as your new zone does not accommodate existing businesses such as light industrial?

-paul. matthews asked about 1 month ago
+paul. matthews asked 9 months ago

 Hello,